Letaryat/CS2-Poor-BombsiteLimiter/README.md

 | Per Map (Dictionary<string, string>) | If map should have one specific bombsite always disabled. |
 | Debug (bool) | If plugin should log information |

-- In lang "NoBlockedHTML" can be empty if you don't want HTMLHud to show when both bombsites are enabled.
+- In lang/ "NoBlockedHTML" can be empty if you don't want HTMLHud to show when both bombsites are enabled.
 ```
 	"NoBlockedHTML": "",
 ```